mirbyte/portapps-Brave-updater/README.md

 # portapps Brave updating scripts

 ### Usage
+1. Download the zip from the Releases
-1. Extract & copy the contents of the Release zip to the folder containing "brave-portable.exe"
+2. Extract & copy the contents to the folder containing "brave-portable.exe"
-2. Click and run both .exe files
+3. Click and run both .exe files
-3. Done, you can delete the backup files if everything works as expected
+4. Done, you can delete the backup files if everything works as expected

 <br>
 <br>